VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_4/README.md

 ## Resources for Day 4:

-Slides for Day 4 will be posted here: https://docs.google.com/presentation/d/1zYyQI3UWhiu0v_HgtOj2FAgKm3AZonB1rILWBKNWQzA/edit?usp=sharing
+Slides for Day 4 will be posted here.

-Video recording for Day 4 will be posted here: https://drive.google.com/file/d/162-Xmx1PFyfgCXUmMq82qv4WBsa1DrB5/view?usp=drive_link
+Video recording for Day 4 will be posted here.

-If you run into any issues or have any questions/concerns feel free to shoot me an email: aklie@ucsd.edu
+If you run into any issues or have any questions/concerns feel free to shoot me an email: vfajardorosas@ucsd.edu